Players can compete on only one team, regardless of league classification.

 Game Time and Length

-Game time is forfeit time.
+Five minutes after the scheduled game time is forfeit time.
 A team needs at least 5 legal players to begin the game.
-Any team that forfeits a game will not be eligible for the playoffs.
-If the forfeiting team wants to play the rest of their regular season games, they must come into the Intramural Sports Office by noon the next working day to present their case.
+If the forfeiting team wants to play the rest of their regular season games, refer to by-laws.

 Games will consist of two 20-minute halves, with a 5 minute halftime.

-A toss of a coin will determine which team will gain possession of the ball first.
-The team that wins the coin toss has three options.
+Rock, Paper, Scissors will determine which team will gain possession of the ball first.
+The team that wins has three options.
 A. First possession of the ball.
 B. Defend the goal of their choice.
 (Note: If a team with first option chooses to defend a goal, the other team automatically gets the ball).
 C. Defer their option to the second half.

 Approximately 2 minutes before the end of each half, the referee shall inform both captains of the playing time remaining in each half.
 The clock will stop in the 2 nd half for the 2-minute warning and will restart on the next snap.